nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `find Google` returns `google` and `Google Cloud`
 - `find bank america` returns `Bank of America`, `Bank of Singapore`, `Bank Manager`<br>

-Format: `find ORDER`

-- `ORDER` **must be of asc or desc**.
-- The `ORDER` is case-insensitive. e.g. `AsC` will still order the relevant openings in ascending order
-- The openings without keydates or with keydates that have already passed today will not be shown.

 ![Find](images/Find.png)